Safety at Metra

 In a society where children are besieged by conflicting information and multiple distractions, we need to reinforce safety messages as often as possible.
 Metra focuses its rail safety efforts on two distinct programs:

-- Metra also encourages young people throughout the region to become directly involved in creating our safety messages through our Safety Competition.
+• Metra also encourages young people throughout the region to become directly involved in creating our safety messages through an annual Safety Competition.
 The submissions created by our region’s children become part of each year’s safety campaign.
 The program has helped us to create another way to work the safety discussion into our region’s classrooms.

 Positive Train Control (PTC) is a system that will automatically stop a train if the engineer fails to obey a signal or exceeds the speed limit, thereby preventing train-to-train collisions, unauthorized entry into work zones and derailments due to speeding or moving through misaligned track switches.
 The system integrates GPS, trackside sensors and communications units, onboard computers and Metra’s centralized train dispatching system.
 Together, these components track trains, convey operating instructions and monitor the crew’s operation of the train.